wallies/awesome-newsletters/README.md

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.
 * [Your weekly Azure news fix](http://azureweekly.info/).
 Azure Weekly is a summary of the week's top news in the Microsoft Azure ecosystem, as well as interesting historic content that's well worth reading.
+* [The Software Architects' Newsletter](https://www.infoq.com/architects-newsletter?utm_source=infoqEmail&utm_medium=editorial&utm_campaign=ArchitectNL&utm_content=10262018).
+The InfoQ Architects' Newsletter is your monthly guide to all the topics, technologies and techniques that every professional or aspiring software architect needs to know about.
+* [Security Newsletter](https://securitynewsletter.co/).
+Breaches, leaks and all your security news

 ### Configuration Management
 * [Briefs On Ansible](https://valdhaus.co/newsletters/ansible/).
 "Briefs on Ansible" is an unofficial newsletter that sends you updates on the top news in the Ansible community.